Predefined script objects

 visual

-The visual object is used to store the visual state that is received from the client app.
+The visual object can be used to store the visual state obtained from the client app.
 You can use this object to differentiate and filter commands in the dialog script based on the current visual context of your app.

 The visual state object is different and independent for every user of your app.
 This object is session-specific: it does not persist between dialog sessions.
 For details, see Visual state.